jahir-raihan/evaluation-test/Readme.md

 ###  Backend contains full website with a functional minimal backend.

-**Sorry I didn't get that much time to make the template responsive.**
+**Sorry I didn't get that much time to make the template responsive and make the html and css file readable.**

 ## Evaluation